MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/word-layout-add-in.md

 1. In Business Central, import and run the layout:

    1. In the **Report Layouts** page, select the report for the new layout, and then select **New**.
-   1. In **Add New Layout for a Report** page, fill-in the fields, making sure to set **Format Options** to **Word**.
+   1. In **Add New Layout for a Report** page, fill in the fields, making sure to set **Format Options** to **Word**.
    1. Select **OK** and upload the layout file.
    1. In the **Report Layouts** page, select **Run Report**.
 The comment shouldn't be present.

-## Hide if empty: Hide field if Zero control
+## Hide field if Zero control

-In some reports, you might want to mimic the [BlankZero](properties/devenv-blankzero-property.md) or [BlankNumbers](properties/devenv-blanknumbers-property.md) properties that exist on table and page fields.
-Thats is, for some layouts you want to display values that are 0,  while others you want to leave the file blank.  **Hide field if Zero** lets you achieve the same behavior, except using Word instead of AL code.  ?
+In some reports, you might want to mimic the [BlankZero](properties/devenv-blankzero-property.md) or [BlankNumbers](properties/devenv-blanknumbers-property.md) properties that exist on table and page fields in AL code.
+That is, for some layouts you want to display field values of 0 as 0, while with other you want to leave the field blank.

-Here, the *Hide Field if Zero* control comes to the rescue: simply apply it to a field (standalone or as part of a repeater).
-At runtime, the Business Central server will then convert any zero values to a blank string.
+For this behavior, you can use the **Hide Field if Zero** control.

+1. In Word, select the field, which can be standalone field or included in a repeater.
+1. In the **Business Central (preview)** tab, select **Hide if empty** > **Hide Field if Zero**.

+When the report is run, zero values to a blank string.

-## Hide if empty: Hide Empty Table control
+## Hide Empty Table control

-If you have a data item in the dataset that might have data and might not, you can enclose the repeater in a table with the *Hide Empty Table* control.
-If no rows exist when rendering the report at runtime, the Business Central server will then simply cut the enclosing table from the document.
+If you have a data item in the dataset that might or might not include data, you can enclose the table in a repeater with the **Hide Empty Table** control.
+If no rows exist when rendering the report at runtime, the table applied with the control is removed from the document.

+1. In Word, select the table.

-> [!NOTE]
+  > [!IMPORTANT]
-> You must apply the **Hide Empty table** control to the table, not the repeater.
+  > You must apply the **Hide Empty table** control to the table, not the repeater control.

+1. In the **Business Central (preview)** tab, select **Hide if empty** > **Hide Empty Table**.

-## Hide if empty: Hide Empty Table Row* control
+## Hide Empty Table Row control

-If you have a data item in the dataset, where one field should determine if the row is shown, you can enclose that fields in the repeater with the *Hide Empty Table Row* control.
-For rows, where that field has no value, when rendering the report at runtime, the Business Central server will then simply cut the row from the table.
+If you have a data item in the dataset, where field should determine whether the row is shown, you can enclose that field in the repeater with the **Hide Empty Table Row** control.
+For rows in which this field has no value, the row isn't included in the rendered report at runtime.

+1. In Word, select the field.
+1. In the **Business Central (preview)** tab, select **Hide if empty** > **Hide Empty Table Row**.

-## Hide if empty: the *Hide Empty Table Column* control
+## Hide Empty Table Column control

-If you have a data item in the dataset, where no table header and table column should be visible in the absense of data in the field (across all rows in the dataitem), you can enclose that fields in the table header with the *Hide Empty Table Column* control.
-For datasets, where that no values exist for that field, when rendering the report at runtime, the Business Central server will then simply cut the column from the table.
+Suppose you have a data item in the dataset, where no table header and table column should be visible in the absence of data in the field (across all rows in the data item).
+In this case, you can enclose that field in the table header with the **Hide Empty Table Column** control.
+For datasets where no values exist for that field, columns that include the filed are removed from the rendered report at runtime.

-One use case for this layout control is discounts, where you want to remove the discount column from the invoice if no discount has been applied.
+A use case for this layout control is discounts, where you want to remove the discount column from the invoice if no discount is applied.

+1. In Word, select the field in the table header.
+1. In the **Business Central (preview)** tab, select **Hide if empty** > **Hide Empty Table Column**.

+> [!TIP]
-**Note!** You can combine *Hide Empty Table Column* with *Hide Field if Zero* to hide columns with zero values.
-Just add the *Hide Field if Zero* to the field in the repeater and use *Hide Empty Table Column* on the corresponding field in the table header.
+> You can combine **Hide Empty Table Column** with **Hide Field if Zero** to hide columns with zero values.
+Add the **Hide Field if Zero** to the field in the repeater, and then use **Hide Empty Table Column** on the corresponding field in the table header.

 ### Exercise: Make a version of the purchase invoice report where discount column is removed

-The RDLC layout for report 406, *Purchase - Invoice* has a table with a *Discount %* column.
-The demo data for Cronus should have plenty of purchase invoices without any discount.
+The RDLC layout for report 406 **Purchase - Invoice** has a table with a **Discount %** column.
+The demonstration data for Cronus company should have plenty of purchase invoices without any discount.

-In this exercise, try to create an empty Word layout for report 406 and then see if you can re-create the table from the RDLC layout, but now in a version where the *Discount %* column is removed if no discount is given.
+In this exercise, create an empty Word layout for report 406.
+Then, recreate the table from the RDLC layout but use the **Hide Empty Table Column** control to remove the *Discount %* column in the rendered report no discount is given.

 ## Next steps